Comprehensive analysis of Claude's strengths and weaknesses based on real user feedback and expert evaluation.

 Google's flagship AI assistant combining real-time web search, multimodal understanding, and native Google Workspace integration for productivity-focused users.

-Claude currently offers three tiers: Haiku 4.5 (fast and cheapest at $1/$5 per million tokens), Sonnet 4.6 (balanced at $3/$15 per MTok), and Opus 4.6 (most capable at $5/$25 per MTok).
-Haiku handles high-volume simple tasks, Sonnet covers most professional work well, and Opus excels at complex reasoning, analysis, and creative tasks.
-All support extended thinking, though it's most impactful on Opus.
+Claude currently offers three tiers: Haiku 4.5 (fast and cheapest at $1/$5 per million input/output tokens), Sonnet 4.6 (balanced at $3/$15 per MTok), and Opus 4.6 (most capable at $5/$25 per MTok).
+Haiku handles high-volume simple tasks like classification and extraction, Sonnet covers most professional work including coding and analysis, and Opus excels at complex reasoning, research, and creative tasks.
+All three support extended thinking, though it's most impactful on Opus for multi-step problems.
+All three also support tool use, vision, and long contexts up to 200K tokens (with 1M available on Sonnet via the API).

-Claude Code is a terminal-based AI coding agent that runs in your development environment.
-It can explore codebases, read and modify files, execute shell commands, run test suites, and create git commits.
-It's included with Pro ($20/mo), Max, and Team plans at no extra cost.
-Team plans offer premium seats ($125-150/mo) with higher Claude Code usage limits.
+Claude Code is a terminal-based AI coding agent that runs in your development environment and can explore codebases, read and modify files, execute shell commands, run test suites, and create git commits.
+It's included with Pro ($20/month), Max ($100-$200/month), and Team plans at no extra cost, with usage scaled to your plan tier.
+Team plans offer premium seats ($125-$150/month per user) with higher Claude Code usage limits for engineering teams.
+Unlike Cursor or GitHub Copilot, Claude Code operates as a true agent — it plans tasks, executes multiple tool calls, and reports results rather than just autocompleting code.

-Pro costs $20/month (or $17/month annually) and includes access to all models, Claude Code, Projects, Research mode, and significantly more usage than Free.
-Max starts at $100/month and provides 5x more usage than Pro (or $200/month for 20x).
-Max also gets higher output limits and early access to new features.
-Choose Max if you regularly hit Pro usage limits during intensive work.
+Pro costs $20/month (or $17/month billed annually) and includes access to all models, Claude Code, Projects, Research mode, and significantly more usage than Free.
+Max starts at $100/month for 5x Pro usage or $200/month for 20x Pro usage, plus higher output limits and early access to new features like extended thinking presets.
+Based on our analysis, Pro is sufficient for most professionals, but Max becomes worthwhile if you regularly hit Pro usage limits during intensive Claude Code sessions or long-document analysis.
+Both include the same model access — the difference is purely usage volume.

 Claude has the broadest MCP ecosystem — it supports both local MCP servers (connecting to databases, file systems, dev tools) and remote MCP connectors (cloud services without local setup).
-Anthropic created the MCP standard, so Claude's implementation is the reference.
-ChatGPT has plugins but not MCP.
+Anthropic created the MCP standard in late 2024, so Claude's implementation is the reference.
+ChatGPT has plugins and GPT Actions but does not support MCP natively.
 Google Gemini is adding MCP support but isn't as mature.
-For developers building tool-connected AI workflows, Claude is currently the strongest choice.
+For developers building tool-connected AI workflows, Claude is currently the strongest choice in our directory.

 Consider Claude carefully or explore alternatives.
 The free tier is a good place to start.